The best place for horror: your gaming box

 When you're the one holding the controller and making the choices that could mean life or death, every moment is tense and significant.
 It's a lot harder to laugh at on-screen characters making stupid and clichéd decisions when you're the one making them.

-We've gotten better at scaring ourselves than ever and games have matured beyond simple gore and jump scares.
+We've gotten far better at scaring ourselves, while games have matured beyond simple gore and jump scares.
 Though these elements still play an important role in the genre, our approach to horror has more nuance than ever.

-What follows are what we think are 13 of the best horror games that you can play on PC and consoles today.
-We think we've picked an appropriate number.
+What follows is our choice of the 13 best horror games that you can play on PC and consoles today – and we think we've picked an appropriate number.
 Go ahead and spook yourselves silly.

 - Do you just want to kick back and watch a horror movie instead?
 Here's our list of the 13 best horror movies.